flashbots/flashbots-docs/README.md

 yarn start
 ```

-This command starts a local development server and open up a browser window.
-Most changes are reflected live without having to restart the server.
+This command starts a local development server (and may open up a browser window).
+Some changes are reflected live without having to restart the server.

+You can open the local docs at http://localhost:3000/docs

 ## Build